Same-sex couples flock to Arkansas capital to get married

-Hundreds of same-sex couples, some hoisting rainbow flags, crowded the county courthouse of Little Rock, Arkansas, on Monday morning to receive marriage licenses after a judge last week struck down the state’s 10-year ban on gay marriage.
+LITTLE ROCK, Arkansas (Reuters) - Nearly 100 same-sex couples, hoisting rainbow flags, crowded the county courthouse of Little Rock, the capital of Arkansas, on Monday morning to receive marriage licenses after a judge last week struck down the state’s 10-year ban on gay marriage.

 Arkansas is the first state in the U.S. South - where every state has a law banning same-sex marriage - to issue marriage licenses to gay and lesbian couples, adding to the momentum for allowing same-sex marriages in the country.

-The rush to wed came ahead of a state Supreme Court ruling as early as Monday on an appeal by the attorney general seeking a stay, which would halt the issue of marriage certificates.
+The couples were rushing to register their unions because the state’s Supreme Court could rule as early as Monday on an appeal by the attorney general seeking a stay, which would halt the issue of marriage certificates.
 The appeal also seeks to overturn the decision to end the same-sex marriage ban.

-“I didn’t think it would happen, not in Arkansas,” said Thomas Baldwin, 37, a train engineer, who was first in line at the courthouse so that he could marry his partner.
+“I didn’t think it would happen, not in Arkansas,” said Thomas Baldwin, 37, a train engineer, who was first in line at the Pulaski County Courthouse so that he could marry his partner Kevin Rudeseal, 24.

 Seventeen states plus the District of Columbia allow same-sex couples to marry.
 That number would increase sharply if federal court rulings striking down bans in several states are upheld on appeal.